 Directory: We may include limited information about you in the hospital directory while you are a patient.
 The information may include your name, location in the hospital, your general condition (such as good, fair, etc.) and your religious affiliation, if you designate one.
 This information may be provided to members of the clergy and (except for religious affiliation) to other people who ask for you by name.
 If you would like to opt out of being in the directory, please request the Opt-Out Form from the admission staff or Compliance Officer.

 Individuals involved in your care or payment for your care: Unless you object, we may disclose health information about you to a family member, close personal friend or other person you identify who is involved in your care or who helps pay for your care.
 We may disclose your protected health information to a personal representative who has the authority to make health care decisions on your behalf.
 In addition, we may disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Research: We may disclose information to researchers when an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your health information has approved their research.

 Future communications: We may communicate to you via newsletters or mailings regarding treatment options, health-related information, disease-management programs, wellness programs or other community initiatives or activities that TMH is participating in.

 Organized healthcare arrangement: TMH and its medical staff have organized and are presenting you this document as a joint notice.
 Information will be shared as necessary to carry out treatment, payment and healthcare operations.
 Physicians and caregivers may have access to your health information in their offices to assist in treatment plans.

-As required by law, we may use and disclose your health information for the following types of entities, including but not limited to:
+As required by law and under certain conditions, we may use and disclose your health information for the following types of entities, including but not limited to: